Fudan-iGEM/2025-wiki/pages/model.md

 ### 3D Yeast Growth Simulation

 This module simulates the three-dimensional growth of the multicellular "Grape Yeast" cluster, modeling cell division, elongation, and cluster formation under controlled environmental conditions (e.g. temperature at 30°C, YPD medium).
 Starting from a single ancestral cell, the simulation applies deterministic branching rules inspired by Pascal’s triangle developmental pattern[^9], incorporating asynchronous division to generate geometrically defined, clonal clusters.
 Users can toggle between "Grape" and "normal" yeast types, adjusting simulation speed (0.5–3×) to observe morphological transitions and cluster expansion.
-This interactive visualization gives us a more graphic understanding of "Grape Yeast's'' growth, thereby guiding the design of our multicellular chassis to enable precise, real-time tracking of drug resistance evolution in the [DR. sTraTeGY platform](/design/).
+This interactive visualization gives us a more graphic understanding of "Grape Yeast's'' growth, thereby guiding the design of our multicellular chassis to enable precise, real-time tracking of drug resistance evolution in the [DR.&nbsp;sTraTeGY platform](/design/).

 <div style="text-align: center;">
         <span style="color:gray">Table 4.
 Parameters (local variables) for 3D Yeast Growth Simulation</span>